 Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, cholera, hepatitis, meningitis and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia does not have an Embassy or Consulate in Mali.
-By agreement between the Canadian and Australian governments, the local Canadian Embassy provides consular assistance to Australians in Mali.
-This service does not include the issue of Australian passports.
-If you decide to stay in Mali, you should register your presence with the Canadian Embassy in Bamako.
-This will ensure you are included in its Emergency Warden Network.
+By agreement between the Canadian and Australian governments, the Canadian Embassy in Bamako provides consular assistance to Australians in Mali.
+This service includes the issuance of Provisional Travel Documents.
 The address is:

 Canadian Embassy, Bamako

 You can also obtain consular assistance from the nearest Australian High Commission which is in Accra, Ghana:

 If you are travelling to Mali, whatever the reason and however long you'll be there, we also encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 In a consular emergency, if you are unable to contact the above Embassy or High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.